 - Google Earth = Redefinition

-This content was developed from a presentation by Kristina (Tina) Howlett which was sponsored by the The Wally Cordes Teaching and Faculty Support Center (TFSC) at the University of Arkansas.
+This content was developed from a presentation by Kristina (Tina) Howlett which was sponsored by the TIPS Team and The Wally Cordes Teaching and Faculty Support Center (TFSC) at the University of Arkansas.